 White Claws and Moscow Mules might be all the rage in the alcohol world, but cannabis is making a move to the beverage world as well.
 It might seem like a crazy idea to sip a marijuana-infused drink rather than smoke it or try an edible, but that could very well be an option moving forward.
-There seems to be one large, overwhelming issue with the idea of a drink infused with weed: very few people are interested in the idea of a cannabis-based drink.
+There seems to be one large, overwhelming issue with the idea of a drink infused with Weed Gift Box: very few people are interested in the idea of a cannabis-based drink.

 Who’s Making These Drinks